 Guidance from pet insurance companies is to check with the re-homing centre, or ask your vet to examine your dog for any obvious signs.
 Be sure to let your insurer know if the vet finds any indication of a pre-existing medical condition.

 In the worst case scenario, your pet insurance provider may refuse to give your dog cover.
 If this happens, make sure to join our Bought By Many group for dogs with pre-existing conditions.
-The company that provides insurance for this group is happy to cover the dog, including the pre-existing condition, if the dog has not had symptoms, treatment, or seen a vet for it in the last 2 years.
-Join the group here to get £15 cashback on pet insurance for pets with existing medical conditions.
+The company that provides insurance for this group is happy to cover the dog, including the pre-existing condition, if the dog has not had symptoms, treatment, or seen a vet for it in the three months before the policy starts.

 Do you have insurance?